Not Finding What You're Looking For?

 We record electrical activity from single motor units as well as muscle during voluntary and reflex contractions in patients with neurological disorders.

 Cognitive Neuroscience Laboratory

-We focus on executive function and social cognition, their representations in the human brain, and ways to improve these functions in patients with brain damage.
+We focus on executive function and social cognition, their representations in the brain, and ways to improve these functions in patients with brain damage.

 MARS3: Machines Assisting Recovery from Stroke and Spinal Cord Injury for Reintegration into Society

 We work toward a future where robotics for rehabilitation are used from applications in therapy to assistance in improvement of managing life after neural injury.